-Into the IAS, IPS and the Central Services, Group A and Group B, is through the Combined Competitive Examination for the Civil Services.
+Into the IAS, IPS, and the Central Services, Group A and Group B are through the Combined Competitive Examination for the Civil Services.

 Except for the post of Union Cabinet Secretary, the Government of India hierarchy is common to all services.
 The scales are: